aanassor1/3D-Shape-Inheritance-Class-Demo/README.md

 ## Description

-In first year of university, we had a module where we were taught inheritance classes in object orientated programming in Java.
-We were tasked with an assignment to do with different 3-dimensional objects.
+I learnt inheritance classes in object orientated programming for Java.
+I then used these skills learnt to create a project that has multiple 3-Dimensional shapes/classes.

-We had to create the parent class (Solid - This was just barebones of any 3D object), and then we had to create multiple child classes (Pyramid, Cube, Sphere) that inherited the properties of the parent solid class.
+I created the parent class (Solid - This was just barebones of any 3D object), and then I had to create multiple child classes (Pyramid, Cube, Sphere) that inherited the properties of the parent solid class.
 This was tested with the different controller classes - checking for more and more issues thoughout each phase.

+## What I learnt
+* Java
+* Classes
+* Inheritence Classes
+* String Manipulation

 ## Installation

 Go onto Github, find the project and clone the repository.